lwhit/Machine-Learning/README.md

 # Machine-Learning
-Following along with a machine learning course from Kaggle
+Following along with a machine learning course from Kaggle - "Intro to Machine Learning"